 Strict Liability Torts

 Strict liability refers to cases where one party has liability for an injury, regardless of whether they acted negligently or not.
-Defective products, dog bites or animal attacks, and extremely dangerous activities can be examples of strict liability torts.
+Defective products, dog bites, or animal attacks, and extremely dangerous activities can be examples of strict liability torts.
 As an example, a defective product injures a customer.
 Because strict liability laws hold the manufacturer responsible in most cases, the customer does not need to prove the manufacturer acted negligently to recover compensation.
 Our Fort Myers personal injury lawyer can help you to recover the compensation that you deserve.

-Types of Tort Law
+Specific Areas of Tort Law

 A tort claim can also be brought against the United States federal government or any branch of the government, including the U.S. Department of Veterans Affairs (VA), for money damages due to property loss, injury, or death.